Here’s an interesting one:

 DA: Iron clad again.

-SD: Here comes Say’s Law, right now.
-Watch for it.
+SD: Here comes Say’s Law, right now:

 Say: Which leads us to a conclusion that may at first sight appear paradoxical, namely, that it is production which opens a demand for products.